 This document assesses the Victorian component of the giant crab (Pseudocarcinus gigas) stock.
 Giant crabs have been caught as by-product of rock lobster fishers operating in deeper waters from the early to mid-1900s.
 These early catches were sporadic, non-targeted and of limited value.
 In the early 1990s a substantial live market in Asia, Melbourne and Sydney was established.
 This significantly increased the value of giant crab and resulted in extensive targeting.
 The combined Victorian and Tasmanian catch peaked in the mid-1990s and likely exceeded 400t per annum.
-Due to the long-life history of giant crabs, these high catches resulted in rapid depletion of the stock.
+Due to the long life history of giant crabs, these high catches resulted in rapid depletion of the stock.
 There is insufficient data available to estimate the biomass of the Victorian component of the stock and how low this fell, but analyses indicate that the Tasmanian component of the stock likely dropped below 10% of the unfished biomass at the peak level of depletion during the last decade.

-In both Tasmania and Victoria the low CPUE arising from stock depletion resulted in a rapid reduction of fishing effort and catch, however the remaining fishing activity was sufficient to continue decreasing the CPUE in Tasmania and retaining it at low levels in Victoria.
+In both Tasmania and Victoria the low CPUE arising from stock depletion resulted in a rapid reduction of fishing effort and catch, however the remaining fishing activity was sufficient to continue decreasing the CPUE in Tasmania and retain it at low levels in Victoria.
 Consequently, a TACC was introduced in 2000/01 in Victoria (see Table 1) and at a similar time in Tasmania.
 Since the introduction of the TACC, the Victorian CPUE (which is the primary biomass indicator) has remained above the trigger and limit reference points in the current harvest strategy.
-The Tasmanian component of the stock reached a record low CPUE in 2019/20 but has risen slightly in the subsequent two years following from significant TACC reductions.
+The Tasmanian component of the stock reached a record low CPUE in 2019/20 but has risen slightly in the subsequent years following from significant TACC reductions.
+As with the Victorian fishery the Tasmanian data is limited and CPUE data is challenging to interpret.

 Due to the limited scale of the Victorian fishery there is no routine fishery independent monitoring program and the data available to conduct the assessment is limited.
 The assessment is consequently focussed on data collected from mandatory daily logbook returns.
-In 2018/19 an industry based voluntary length-frequency data collection commenced which has provided promising initial data and is likely to become an important component of the stock assessment in future years, however no new length-frequency data has been available since 2019/20 and hence it has not been possible to undertake new analyses of length-frequency data.
+In 2018/19 an industry based voluntary length-frequency data collection commenced which provided promising initial data and was likely to become an important component of the stock assessment in future years.
+However, only limited length-frequency data has been collected since 2019/20 and hence it has not been possible to undertake new analyses of length-frequency data.

-A FRDC project to address the lack of length frequency data across the giant crab fisheries is currently underway.
+A FRDC project to address the lack of length frequency data across the giant crab fisheries is nearing completion.
 This project is titled "Giant Crab Enhanced Data Collection - Innovative approaches to enhance data collection in the Victorian, South Australian and Tasmanian Giant crab fisheries" (FRDC 2019-114).
-It aims to develop imaging systems and hardware to facilitate onboard length-frequency data collection across fishing fleets in all three jurisdictions.
+The project has developed an imaging system to facilitate onboard length-frequency data collection across fishing fleets in all three jurisdictions.
 This would provide a substantial development in data collection and enable new assessment and management options.